What Are Market Bubbles? [And How to Identify Them]

 Knowing what to look for and having a mental picture of what they are makes it easier to identify them.

-For example, if you take a common example of a stock bubble, such as Tesla (TSLA), you might look at how a bursting of that kind of bubble might impact those who hold its equity and debt.
+It’s important to know who’s connected to the bubble.
+If you take a common example of a bubble in a single stock, you might look at how a bursting of that kind of bubble would impact those who hold its equity and debt, and whether any of them are systemically important.

 The defining features of a market bubble